This post contains affiliate links. Click here to read my affiliate policy.

 Anyhow, I have not kept track of receipts and I am too tired to track what I’ve spent on food this week but next week I promise to have everything neat and pretty to see where I am at and if my $100 a week budget is even realistic for us.

 I do however want to share two more tips on how I save money while Paleo.
 Tip#2 is only for people with a business license – sorry ya’ll without one.

 So I was bumping around a shopping center and I walked into a store called Restaurant Depot.
 You need a business license to shop here.
 I have one because my blog is a business and I also do contract work.
 Anyhow, most of the items in here are bulk and not anywhere close to organic but I found a few gems.
 I mentioned that my son eats 3 eggs a day.
 We often go through 7 1/2 dozen eggs every 2 – 3 weeks.
 This gets pricey when you’re eating pastured eggs at $6-$7 a dozen.
 They carry eggs from Willamette Egg Farms, a local egg supplier, that provides cage-free eggs and I can get them here for $1.60/dz.
 Yeah, I have to buy 15 dozen but I have a friend who splits the eggs with me so we end up with 7 1/2 dozen each.

-For those who eat dairy, they also carry various 5 lb loaves of Tillamook Cheese for $16 (you can shred and freeze this) and I can get my Alpenrose Heavy Whipping Cream fix for $7/half gallon (normally $6 for a quart at my normal store).
+For those who eat dairy, they also carry various 5 lb loaves of Tillamook Cheese for (you can shred and freeze this or just make ahead a bunch of gluten-free mac and cheese for an easy meal) and I can get my Alpenrose Heavy Whipping Cream fix for /half gallon (normally for a quart at my normal store).
 Now cream is the only ingredient on the list with this brand.

 It’s worth a look if you have one in your area.